open-telemetry/semantic-conventions/docs/general/metrics.md

 If the value being recorded represents the count of concepts signified by the namespace then the metric should be named `count` (within its namespace).
-The pluralization rule does not apply in this case.

 For example if we have a namespace `system.processes` which contains all metrics related to the processes then to represent the count of the processes we can have a metric named